HEALTH & LIFE SCIENCES NEWS

 There are many options for structuring an innovation center and there is no one-size-fits-all model.

 Innovation centers are often custom-built around the organization’s needs and with the input hospitals and health systems receive from their clinicians, board, patients, and community.
-Determining what innovation model to pursue involves weighing the amount of financial risk the entity will take on, the complexity of the venture, and the expertise available to guide the [...]
+Determining what innovation model to pursue involves weighing the amount of financial risk the entity will take on, the complexity of the venture, and the expertise available to guide [...]

 Continue Reading